MarkoSterk/PyJolt/README.md

 from pyjolt.caching import Cache

 #other extensions
-cache: Cache = Cache()
+cache: Cache = Cache() #can also add a variable prefix to specify a configs namespace for using multiple caching instances.
+# cache: Cache = Cache(variable_prefix = "MY_CACHE_")
 ```

-and then you can add the instantiated extension application configs:
+and then you can add the instantiated extension to application configs:

 ```
 EXTENSIONS: List[str] = [